Wednesday, 25 October 2017

 072. Gurdwara of Baba Badan Singh Dhillon in Chak 68JB Leelan, Faisalabad.

 1947 was a milestone in the history of India.
-It ended the rule of the British and brought independence to 400 million people of south Asia.
+It ended British rule and brought independence to 400 million people of South Asia.
 But it was not a happy time for all.
-Millions of people suffered terribly in result of the events surrounding this event, which caused cataclysmic changes in some parts of India, particularly Punjab.
-A friend of mine told me about his maternal grandfather who never celebrated the independence day.
-Instead on 14th August, he used to confine himself to his room and mourned the death of his dear ones, whom he lost in 1947.
+Millions of people suffered terribly as a result of the events surrounding this occasion, which caused cataclysmic changes in some parts of India, particularly Punjab.
+A friend of mine told me about his maternal grandfather, who never celebrated Independence Day.
+Instead, on 14th August, he would confine himself to his room and mourn the death of his dear ones, whom he lost in 1947.
 His family had migrated from Bhojjian village near Amritsar.
-Similarly millions of Hindus and Sikhs had to leave their houses and ancestral land to the safety of the other side of the border.
+Similarly, millions of Hindus and Sikhs had to leave their homes and ancestral land for the safety of the other side of the border.
 Here, I want to share a similar story with you.

 This is the story of a family who lived happily in Chak 68JB near Leelan, district Lyallpur.
-They too had to leave their home and gurdwara due to the turmoils of 1947.
-I received an email from Gurmail Singh, who is currently based in Toronto, Canada, on 30 May, 2017.
+They too had to leave their home and gurdwara due to the turmoil of 1947.
+I received an email from Gurmail Singh, who is currently based in Toronto, Canada, on 30 May 2017.
 This is how he introduced himself and expressed his feelings:

 Dear Tariq,